usaid-cs/yesterday-i-learned/random.md

 1. Apart from making Markdown, John Gruber the Daring Fireball man is apparently famous for some other things.
 Like Daring Fireball.
 1. [Daydream VR 2 has 10 more degrees of FOV compared to the VR 1.](https://www.digitaltrends.com/virtual-reality/google-daydream-view-2016-vs-google-daydream-view-2017/) For that you pay an extra 25%.
 1. Sergei Korolev was the Soviet space man.
 He was the reason the soviets got as far as space.
 Unfortunately he was underfunded (and died), so USA went to the moon first.
-1. The sun's diameter is actually pretty close to 400 times that of the moon's (400.5).
+1. The sun's diameter is pretty close to 400 times that of the moon's (400.5).
 1. The bee movie was produced and voiced by Jerry Seinfeld.
 1. It is illegal to display a noose in a threatening manner in Virginia, New York, and Connecticut.
 1. In the movie, Ares seeks the Amazon island, where the women lived.
 In the cartoon, Ares is already in the bloody island, sitting a jail.
 In both cases, the woman is called Diana, and a plane pilot crashes into the Amazon.
 You learned this the hard way when you searched for "Wonder Woman".
 Fun fact... in the movie, the Germans have a reverse D-Day (they land).